Does this sound familiar?

 Your team might think that after the design sprint is complete, the prototype is ready to be passed on to development.
 We normally suggest going through a second design iteration to address the insights that were gathered during user interviews.
 The user interviews might reveal that there is further work to be done, a new opportunity to tackle, or a change to the core workflow that requires some deeper thought.
 You’ll only know how to proceed after testing the prototype with real users.

-You might also think that once you’ve completed a design sprint, that that’s it.
+You might also think that once you’ve completed a design sprint, that’s it.
 Thorough research and design must be ongoing.
 Delivering extraordinary experiences takes continual deep learning and time.
 Design sprints have proven to be a structured, highly-effective method for removing any obstacles early in the ideation phase of product development, particularly challenges around team alignment and ideation.
 A design sprint is a highly effective and efficient way to condense weeks of discovery into days to build a winning product.